 Bill of Materials (BoM)

+Quality is another important consideration.
+A design that is not up to par in terms of quality will likely be rejected by customers.
 In this section, we look at three sub-indicators to assess where a design lies in terms of maturation.

-More often than not, when a new start-up company comes to us with a new machinery or equipment, their primary focus is on the aesthetics of the design.
+More often than not, when a new start-up company comes to us with new machinery or equipment, its primary focus is on the aesthetics of the design.
 Whether they’ve already built a prototype or on an alpha or beta build, they want to know that we can help make their design visually appealing.

-Unfortunately, this is one of the least important aspects a company should focus on when it comes to launching a new build to the market.
-PEKO is more than happy to help improve the aesthetic design of a machinery, however, there are more important obstacles we focus on before we can turn our efforts on sensory appeals.
+Unfortunately, this is one of the least important aspects a company should focus on when it comes to launching a new build on the market.
+PEKO is more than happy to help improve the aesthetic design of machinery, however, there are more important obstacles we focus on before we can turn our efforts on sensory appeals.

 This is where any Quality Requirements take place.
 Depending on which industry your machinery or equipment falls within, certain regulations must meet law standards.
-Whether its FDA, DOT, or DOD standards we must make sure that the build is safe.
-Some regulations are in place since this can lead to life or death situations, especially if your company is in the medical or defense industries.
+Whether it’s FDA, DOT, or DOD standards we must make sure that the build is safe.
+Some regulations are in place since this can lead to life-or-death situations, especially if your company is in the medical or defense industries.

-When a new customer arrives to PEKO, we assess these three indicators in order to figure out how mature a design is.
+When a new customer arrives at PEKO, we assess these three indicators in order to figure out how mature a design is.
 All three will inform us on where the value of a build lies.
 However, if there are pieces missing, such as the BoM or Quality Requirements, etc. we are completely prepared to assist in getting your build where it needs to be in order to be successful.